Online Education

 All students pursuing online programs must meet the following requirements:

-- Complete the English, reading and math placement test or have your ACT/SAT score
+• Have completed the English, reading and math placement test or have a recent ACT/SAT score

 As a member of the State Authorization Reciprocity Agreement (SARA), St. Louis Community College has reciprocal agreements with most states to allow students living in those states to take courses online.
-Residents of California should not apply for an online program at St. Louis Community College.
+For more information review our State Authorization information pages.

 Now that you've determined online is right for you, use the following guide to start now.